musialny/musialny/README.md

       <p>
 I design PCBs and develop embedded systems, with experience in communication protocols such as CAN.
 My work focuses on creating modular, reliable hardware for rapid prototyping and testing.

-As an example, I built the CAN_Devboard — a custom PCB that enables quick testing of multiple devboards and external devices on a CAN bus, streamlining debugging and development.
+As an example, I built the CAN_Devboard: a custom PCB that enables quick testing of multiple devboards and external devices on a CAN bus, streamlining debugging and development.
       </p>
     </td>
   </tr>